jishnub/SphericalHarmonicModes.jl/README.md

 ```
 ## Usage

-### Creating an iterator
+### Creating a spherical harmonic iterator

-There are two different orderings possible to iterate over the modes, with either `s` or `t` increasing faster than the other.
+There are two different orderings possible to iterate over spherical harmonic modes, with either `s` or `t` increasing faster than the other.
 They are denoted by `st` and `ts`, where --- going by the Julia convention of column-major arrays --- the first index increases faster than the second.
 Irrespective of which ordering is chosen, the modes are always returned as `(s,t)`.

 To create an iterator with `t` increasing faster than `s`: